urql-graphql/urql/docs/api/core.md

 | variables | `?object`      | The variables to be used with the GraphQL request.                                                                    |

 The `key` property is a hash of both the `query` and the `variables`, to uniquely identify the request.
-When `variables` are passed it is ensured that they're stabily stringified so that the same variables in a different order will result in the same `key`, since variables are order-independent in GraphQL.
+When `variables` are passed it is ensured that they're stably stringified so that the same variables in a different order will result in the same `key`, since variables are order-independent in GraphQL.